Stamped Concrete

 Plain gray concrete benefits by being cleaned and sealed periodically.
 But if this basic maintenance isn’t done well, it still looks OK.
 Decorative concrete, however, needs to be maintained to continue to look good for years.
 And thus protect your investment.

-Usually simply cleaning thoroughly once a year with a pressure washer, or floor polisher using a degreaser, then sealing the surface, will keep colors looking vibrant for years.
+Usually simply cleaning thoroughly once a year with a pressure washer, then sealing the surface, will keep colors looking vibrant for years.

 Frequently Asked Questions